NASA KSNN Why do leaves change color?

 The mission of the United States Geological Survey's Biological Resources Discipline involves working with others to provide the scientific understanding and technologies needed to support the sound management and conservation of our Nation's biological resources.
 This website contains a comprehensive listing of biological research taking place within the USGS biology branch.
 This portal provides access to the National Bird Banding Project, the National Park Service flora and fauna database, the

 The USGS has developed a national inventory of significant topographic changes based on seamless multitemporal elevation data and land cover data.
 The National Elevation Dataset (NED) and the Shuttle Radar Topography Mission (SRTM) data form a unique pair of seamless elevation datasets that can be used to detect and analyze 20th century topographic surface changes in the United States.
 The need for more comprehensive information on the nature and extent of recent human geomorphic activity led t

-Fourth presentation of session 6 (Vulnerable people and places 2) of the 4 Degrees international climate conference.
+Third presentation of session 9 of the 4 Degrees international climate conference.

 Handbook of Emerging Technologies for Learning

 This Handbook of Emerging Technologies for Learning (HETL) has been designed as a resource for educators planning to incorporate technologies in their teaching and learning activities.
 HETL has been developed for a workshop delivered to Athabasca University faculty and reflects several years work with Peter at the Learning Technologies Centre at University of Manitoba.
 Distance and online universities such as Athabasca, are well positioned to play a bridging role between tradition and emergenc